Athens

 • September 25 | Athens

 Venture to the iconic archaeological site of Delphi for a full-day excursion.
+Explore the Sanctuary of Apollo, the Temple of Athena Pronaia, and the site’s theater, then tour the nearby museum, home to the renowned bronze Charioteer and other masterpieces.
 The evening is free for individual pursuits and dinner at leisure.

 • September 26 | Athens